Hilbert See Different logo

 5.4 Create a retention and recruitment plan to develop a more diverse faculty and staff.

-Financial Position
+Strengthening Financial Position

 We will focus on philanthropic growth and efficiency, as well as investment in our campus assets, to strengthen, grow, and sustain the college.
 We will build and grow a strong Annual Fund program and seek appropriate private, corporate, and public foundation and government funding.
-We will develop and improve our technology infrastructure to meet the needs of today’s students
+We will develop and improve our technology infrastructure to meet the needs of today’s students.

 Philanthropic Growth